russhughes/ili9342c_mpy/README.md

 - `ILI9342C.text(bitap_font, s, x, y[, fg, bg])`

   Write text to the display using the specified bitmap font with the coordinates as the upper-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
 See the README.md in the fonts directory for example fonts.

 - `ILI9342C.draw(vector_font, s, x, y[, fg, bg])`

   Draw text to the display using the specified hershey vector font with the coordinates as the lower-left corner of the text.
 The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
 See the README.md in the fonts directory for example fonts and the utils directory for a font conversion program.

 - `LI9342C.jpg(jpg_filename, x, y [, method])`

   Draw JPG file on the display at the given x and y coordinates as the upper left corner of the image.
 There memory required to decode and display a JPG can be considerable as a full screen 320x240 JPG would require at least 3100 bytes for the working area + 320x240x2 bytes of ram to buffer the image.
+Jpg images that would require a buffer larger than available memory can be drawn by passing SLOW for method.
+The SLOW method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8 pixels).

 - `ILI9342C.bitmap(bitmap, x , y)`

   Draw bitmap using the specified x, y coordinates as the upper-left corner of the of the bitmap.
 See the imgtobitmap.py file in the utils folder for a python utility to create compatible bitmaps from image files using the Pillow Python Imaging Library.

 - `ILI9342C.width()`